kailash-manasarovar/statement/docs/timeline/2022/november.md

 ### Deafness

 - He seemed to have a hearing issue, and a bit of a speech impediment arising from it.
-- I found his faultiness strangely endearing.
+- I found this faultiness strangely endearing and I even told Sandra how much more I liked him because of it.

 ### Flirting